 Aaron and I had one of those defining moments in our marriage when we tabulated our debt and realized we owed $446,000.
-In even more shocking terms, we owed almost ½ million dollars.
+This realization helped us start your debt free journey.

 It felt like a vice around the neck was slowly choking the life out of us.
 I felt helpless and honestly kind of stupid.

 I knew better, I knew how dangerous debt was.
 More than anything I was mad at myself.
 How could I have accumulated so much debt?